d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 $$J = L + s.$$

-We refer to $J$ as the objective function of a given data example and refer to it as the ‘objective function’ in the following discussion.
+We refer to $J$ as the objective function of a given data example and refer to it as the *objective function* in the following discussion.

 ## Computational Graph of Forward Propagation

 Plotting computational graphs helps us visualize the dependencies of operators and variables within the calculation.
-The figure below contains the graph associated with the simple network described above.
+:numref:`fig_forward` contains the graph associated with the simple network described above.
 The lower-left corner signifies the input and the upper right corner the output.